58 routes · Hiking

 Continuing northbound on the AT, the trail points south as it reaches the high point of the range.
 According to Wikipedia, "The mountain is clad in a dense stand of Southern Appalachian spruce-fir forest, and includes the world's largest natural rhododendron garden, and the longest stretch of grassy bald in the Appalachian range."
 The highest backcountry shelter on the AT is located just past Roan High Knob.
 A Native American legend speaks of a battle that took place atop the mountain, which provides one theory regarding the nature of the bald clearing.

 Along with the grassy bald, this area is full of dense forest and massive rhododendron gardens.
-The final peak of the Roan Mountains, Grassy Ridge Bald, is a short spur off of the AT that is well-worth the trip.
+The final peak of the Roan Mountains, Grassy Ridge Bald, is a short spur off of the AT just past Carver's Gap that is well-worth the trip.
 Enjoy the views above 6,000 feet as this is the last time the trail reaches this elevation until the White Mountains of New Hampshire.

 Also a part of the 20-mile massif that comprises the Roan Highlands, Yellow Mountain, Little Hump Mountain, and Hump Mountain lie ahead.
 Their expansive views are followed by a winding descent to US-19E, sometimes referred to as Wilder Mine Hollow.